namya-baijal/SPA/tools/README.md

 utility code for accessing and converting tracer data

 ### plotting.py
-funcitons used for plotting tracer data
+functions used for plotting tracer data

 ### find_tracer.py
 functions for filtering tracers